ihcsim/kubernetes-terraform-secured/README.md

 This configuration is defined in the `k8s/master/unit-files/kube-apiserver` unit file.

 ### Network
+[Flannel](https://github.com/coreos/flannel) is used to provide an overlay network to support cross-node traffic among pods.
 The Pod IP range is defined by the `k8s_cluster_cidr` variable.
-[Flannel](https://github.com/coreos/flannel) is used to provide an overlay network to manage this IP range.

-Kubernetes network plugin
+I attempted to run the Flannel CNI plugin as described [here](https://github.com/containernetworking/cni/blob/master/Documentation/flannel.md), using the bits from https://storage.googleapis.com/kubernetes-release/network-plugins/cni-07a8a28637e97b22eb8dfe710eeae1344f69d16e.tar.gz.
+It looks like the only way to get this to work at the time of this writing is to set up the Flannel CNI to delegate to Calico, as detailed in the CoreOS's [docs](https://coreos.com/kubernetes/docs/latest/deploy-master.html#set-up-the-cni-config-optional).

 ### DNS
-SkyDNS
+[KubeDNS](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) is deployed to enable cluster DNS.
+The corresponding service and deployment definitions are found in the `apps.tf` file.

 ## LICENSE